andreypz/nwu-dalitz-analysis/LOG.md

 *  Moved to higgs7 directory
 *  Updated cs and Nev (few things were missed)
 *  Mote ttbar samples to run
-*  Renamed a banch of files
+*  Renamed a bunch of files

 2011-Aug-25